 All student organizations are automatically signed up for the University of Michigan’s events calendar, Happening @ Michigan is free and accessible to thousands of people.

-Student organizations can apply for office space in the Michigan Union, Michigan League, Pierpont Commons, and Trotter Multicultural Center.
+Student organizations can apply for office space in the Michigan Union, Michigan League, and Trotter Multicultural Center via the Maize Pages form.
 Space applications are reviewed by the student-led Office Space Allocation Committee (OSAC).
+More information and links to the applications can be found here.

-Student organizations must be in good standing on Maize Pages to be eligible to apply, receive, and maintain office space.
+Student organizations must be in good standing on Maize Pages to be eligible to apply, receive, and maintain Storage space.
 OSAC Committees will select organizations that can demonstrate organizational effectiveness and added value to the University community.
 OSAC Committees will seek to select organizations that together create a multi-faceted community (e.g. large and small, different goals and purposes, different types of organizations).
-All decisions for allocating office space will be conducted in a content neutral manner.
-OSAC Committees will use the following core criteria to award space.
+All decisions for allocating storage space will be conducted in a content neutral manner.

 Student organizations are able to have a website hosted by the University.
 Authorized signers for the student organization can request a group directory from the ITCS Accounts Office.
 This process will create a URL for your organization (e.g. www.umich.edu/~yourorg) and your organization's SOAS account will be charged an annual fee.